Vitré, Ille-et-Vilaine: The 19th and 20th centuries

 To prepare for the arrival of the railroads, the city decided to destroy the southern fortifications of the city to open up the closed city and to improve visibility.
 The Door "d'En-Haut" (1835), "Gâtesel" (1839) and "d'En-Bas" were destroyed to make way for developments in the south of the closed city.

 Vitré has been a railway hub since the first lines were opened on 15 April 1857 on the Paris-Brest line.
-The construction of the station was carried out in 1855 in the form of a small neo-gothic manor house in the downtown area, just south of the closed city.
+The construction of the station was carried out in 1855 in the form of a small neo-Gothic manor house in the downtown area, just south of the closed city.
 The arrival of the barracks in 1874 with the military and their families accounted for up to 2,000 people, which has grown the population of Vitré as much.

 The city was literally cut in two by this important railway influence.
 However, in spite of these industrial developments, the city developed little and remained a small market town within an agricultural area.
 Moreover, it lost its statute of sub-prefecture in 1926.

 Vitré did not suffer massive destruction during the two World Wars, and preserved its historical inheritance, with the exception of Fougères, which underwent a terrible bombardment in June 1944, destroying a good part of it.
 In the aftermath of the Second World War, Vitré experienced an economic boom along with the rest of France.

 From 1950 on, Vitré grew extensively.
 During "the thirty glorious years", Vitré experienced massive rural migration, like many other towns of France.

-This migration triggered new building developments, including modern six-story buildings in the "Maison Rouge" district.
+This migration triggered new building developments, including modern six-storey buildings in the "Maison Rouge" district.
 The city has considerably developed and extended with industrial areas and suburbs.
-The population of Vitré expanded from 8,212 inhabitants in 1931 to around 19,000 in 2018, a population multiplied by two.
+The population of Vitré expanded from 8,212 inhabitants in 1931 to around 19,000 in 2018.
 Inner-city areas are protected to conserve the town's rich heritage of art and architecture.
 In 1999, Vitré obtained the label "Town of Art and History" because of its rich cultural inheritance.
 The town's monuments attract many tourists each year.